senecajs/senecajs.org/src/pages/api/index.md

 ## make (entity-canon [, properties])
 - __entity-canon__ - `string`

    <!-- see [Entity canon](/entity-canon-format) for information. -->
 - __properties__ - `object`: optional, default data for the new entity.

-This method creates new entities using the built-in [Data entity]() functionality.
-The `entity-canon` string is documented in [Entity canon format]().
+This method creates new entities using the built-in [Data entity][] functionality.
+The `entity-canon` string is documented in [Entity canon format][].
 It is essentially a namespaced way to refer to the same type or shape of object for storage purposes:

 ```js